SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 - /about.html

 ---
 Greetings!
-My name is Songhua Hu (胡松华), and I am a Postdoctoral Research Fellow at [MIT Senseable City Lab](https://senseable.mit.edu/) (starting in June 2023).
+My name is Songhua Hu (胡松华), and I am a Postdoctoral Research Fellow at [MIT Senseable City Lab](https://senseable.mit.edu/).
 My research interests revolve around the intersection of transportation and data science, with a focus on Urban Computing (Human Mobility), Spatiotemporal Network Modeling, Transportation Economics, Computational Social Science, and Health Geography.
 I enjoy exploring novel solutions to complex transportation problems and am always eager to experiment with emerging coding and modelling techniques.